lvcabral/brs-desktop/docs/contributing.md

 1. Improve documentation (even minor typos fixes are helpful!)
 1. File issues demonstrating where this implementation diverges from the reference one (i.e. on a Roku device)
-1. Use the emulator and tell your friends about it
+1. Use the simulator and tell your friends about it

 ## How to Contribute

 ### Submitting Issues

 If you find something wrong with the desktop application, or something doesn't seem right, feel free to [open a new issue](https://github.com/lvcabral/brs-desktop/issues/new).
-If the issue is related to how the **emulator** handles the _BrightScript_ language and components, then you should [open the issue on the `brs-engine` project](https://github.com/lvcabral/brs-engine/issues/new).
+If the issue is related to how the **simulator** handles the _BrightScript_ language and components, then you should [open the issue on the `brs-engine` project](https://github.com/lvcabral/brs-engine/issues/new).
 Please try to avoid "how do I X in BrightScript" questions however &mdash; those are best suited for [StackOverflow](https://stackoverflow.com) or similar Q&A sites.

 ### Bug Reports